bamlab/react-tv-space-navigation/packages/example/README.md

 Hoppix also supports running as a web application.
 To run the web version of the project, use the following command:

 ```
-yarn run start:web
+yarn web
 ```

 This will start a development server using Webpack and serve the application in your default web browser.

 ## Handling Remote Control

-In order to use Spatial Navigation in the Web Application or TVOS Application, you must configure the remoteControlManager to map your keyboard or remote keys to LRUD Directions.
+In order to use Spatial Navigation in the Web Application or TV Application, you must configure the remoteControlManager to map your keyboard or remote keys to LRUD Directions.

 See [Remote Control](./src/components/remote-control/) for how to manage Platform Specific remote controls.